rlucioni/cs171-hw2-lucioni-renzo/README.md

 ### Website

 Start by picking a GitHub repository you know.
-You should pick a medium-sized repository, maybe one you have made contributions to.
+You should pick a medium-sized public repository, maybe one you have made contributions to.
 You can take a look at the [Caleydo](https://github.com/Caleydo) repository as an example.
 You should *not* pick a large, popular repository (we'll be looking at those in Problem 3).
-You can even use your HW1 repository, though you'll need to [authenticate](http://developer.github.com/v3/#authentication) your API calls.

 The GitHub website provides a user-friendly way to look at the data.
 On GitHub, each user has a profile page ([example](https://github.com/alexsb)).
 Carefully explore this page and its interactive features.
 As you may have noticed, the page features a central calendar map showing the user's activity.
 Below is a capture of such a visualization: